-Breast reduction surgery (also known as "reduction mammaplasty") is a very popular procedure because the benefits extend far beyond improved physical appearance and feelings of self worth.
-Other benefits include improved clothing fit and comfort, a reduction in back and shoulder pain, and improvement in sleep issues.
+Breast reduction surgery at the Los Angeles area's Cassileth Plastic Surgery is a great option for women with larger breasts who want to downsize and have smaller, perkier, lifted breasts.
+This breast surgery, also known as "reduction mammoplasty," is popular because the benefits extend far beyond improved physical appearance and feelings of self worth.
+Other benefits include improved clothing fit and comfort, a reduction in back and shoulder pain, and improvement in sleep.

-Essentially, breast reduction surgery creates a chest curvature that is in proportion to your overall body shape, and can also achieve symmetry for those who have breasts of different sizes.
+Breast reduction surgery can give you breasts in proper proportion to your body shape, and can give women symmetrical breasts for those who have breasts of different sizes.

-When we perform a breast reduction or reduction mammoplasty, we always perform it with a breast lift.
-The lift repositions the breast so that it’s higher and more appropriate for its new smaller size.
-After the excess tissue is removed, we then remove the extra skin along the border of the breast and under the nipple to put the nipple into a higher position and to take up the extra fabric that’s now draped over the breast; this creates a pretty, high, perky breast.
+When we perform a breast reduction, we always perform a breast lift.
+The lift repositions the breast so that it's higher and more appropriate for its new smaller size.
+After the excess tissue is removed, we then remove the extra skin along the border of the breast and under the nipple to put the nipple into a higher position.
+This creates a pretty, high, perky breast.

 Browse our gallery of plastic surgery results to see the real-life difference our work has made on patients just like you, who came to us for help and care.

 Every surgery will yield unique results, but before-and-after images are an excellent way to see the quality of natural-looking outcomes our experienced plastic surgeons are capable of providing.

 With in depth gratitude I write this review.
 I would give them ten stars or 100 stars if I could!
 We went here for a breast reduction for my teenaged daughter, which actually was pre-approved by our insurance as a medical necessity.
 Dr. Killeen was absolutely exceptional in her treatment and the results were beautiful.

 Regain your confidence with breast reduction surgery, be able to feel comfortable in your own skin, and enjoy your clothing fitting better.